coredao-org/CoreDAO-Docs/docs/Dev-Guide/hardhat.md

 ## Contract Deployment and Interaction

-HardHat makes it easy to use the `ethers.js` library to deploy and interact with our smart contracts.
+Hardhat makes it easy to use the `ethers.js` library to deploy and interact with our smart contracts.
 Create a new file called `deploy-and-call.js` in the `scripts` folder that contains the following code:

 ```javascript
 // We require the Hardhat Runtime Environment explicitly here.
 This is optional